inspec/inspec/docs/reporters.md

 }
 ```

-Output cli to screen, write json to a file.
+Output cli to screen and write json to a file.

 ```json
 {